-One hundred thousand dollars is the coverage limit for each of seven different categories, meaning that if you have eligible deposits in more than one category, you can be protected for much more than $100,000l.
+One hundred thousand dollars is the coverage limit for each of the different categories, meaning that if you have eligible deposits in more than one category, you can be protected for much more than $100,000.
 For example, if you have a deposit in a chequing or savings account that is in your name alone, you will be protected for up to $100,000.
 You will also be protected for up to an additional $100,000 for each joint deposit you have provided each set of joint owners is different.
 For example, a deposit you hold jointly with a spouse is protected separately from a deposit you hold with a parent.
 Both would be covered for up to $100,000.
 For deposits held in trust, the coverage limit is $100,000 per beneficiary.
 So, for example, if a grandmother set up a trust for her two grandchildren and placed $130,000 for each of them for a total of $260,000, each grandchild would be eligible to receive $100,000. $60,000 of the trust would not be covered as it exceeds the $100,000 coverage limit for each beneficiary.
-For tax-free savings accounts (TFSA), registered retirement savings plans (RRSP) and registered retirement income funds (RRIF), you would be covered separately for each for up to $100,000.
-Mortgage tax accounts also receive separate coverage for up to $100,000.
-All amounts are principle and interest combined.
+For tax-free savings accounts (TFSA), registered retirement savings plans (RRSP), registered retirement income funds (RRIF), registered education savings plans (RESP), and registered disability savings plans (RDSP) you would be covered separately for each for up to $100,000.
+All amounts are principal and interest combined.

 What happens if a CDIC member fails?

 Your money belongs in your hands.
 CDIC works hard to protect your savings and your access to financial services.
-If your institution closes, we will reimburse your insured funds (including interest) within days.
+If your institution fails, we will provide access to your covered funds (including the eligible principal and interest amounts) within days.

 It's automatic – we will contact you.